idaholab/mastodon/doc/content/help/faq.md

 ./moose/scripts/update_and_rebuild_libmesh.sh
 ```

 - You might have accidentally made some changes to MASTODON source code.
 To undo these changes use the below command.
-Then update and rebuild libmesh, compile MASTODON, and run the tests as described in [Getting Started/MacOS (Mojave)](getting_started/macos_mojave.md).
+Then update and rebuild libmesh, compile MASTODON, and run the tests as described in the [Getting Started](getting_started/macos_mojave.md) page.

 ```
 git clean -dxf